 NSS Background Remover

 NSS Background Remover runs entirely in your browser.
-There is no signup, nothing to install, and your files are never uploaded to a server — the AI model downloads to your browser the first time you open the tool, and every image or video you process after that stays on your own device.
+There is no signup, nothing to install, and your files are never uploaded to a server — the AI model downloads to your browser the first time you open the tool, and every image you process after that stays on your own device.

 Two ways to finish